rollkit/rollkit/docs/lazy-adr/adr-004-core-types.md

 ## Changelog

-- 19-04-2021: Initial Draft
+- 19.04.2021: Initial Draft
+- 29.09.2022: Rename Optimint to rollmint

 ## Context

-This document describes the core data structures of any Optimint-powered blockchain.
+This document describes the core data structures of any rollmint-powered blockchain.

 ## Alternative Approaches